Home β€Ί Agriculture β€Ί Agrochemicals β€Ί Global Agricultural Microbial Market

 • August 2023: BASF Agricultural Solutions Announces Liberty ULTRATM Herbicide BASF announced the forthcoming introduction of Liberty ULTRATM herbicide, powered by Glu-LTM Technology, to the U.S. market, with an anticipated targeted launch in 2024 and a full launch in 2025.
 While a chemical herbicide, this product exemplifies the industry trend of focusing on more efficient, lower-use-rate formulations (by removing the inactive D isomer) to meet sustainability pressures and regulatory scrutiny, a strategic move that sets the context for how biological products are positioned against next-generation synthetic chemistries in terms of environmental profile.

-Agricultural Microbial Market Segmentation
+Agricultural Microbial Market Scope:

 • BY TYPE